I love exploring new places and experiencing their culture through the sights, the people, and especially the food.

 Most of the facilities offer both weights (machines and/or free weights), an indoor pool, as well as a variety of fitness classes.

-ClassPass is a monthly membership that connects you to 8,000+ of the best fitness studios.
+ClassPass is a monthly membership that connects you to more than 8,000 of the best fitness studios across the U.S.

-Travelers can stay active wherever they are and find classes that they take when they are at home.
+Travelers can stay active wherever they are and find the same classes that they take when they’re at home.

 ClassPass is currently available in 39 cities worldwide including: